-The purpose of the Workplace Ambassador Network (WAN) is to help employees along the US 36 corridor encourage coworkers to choose “green” transportation options such as carpooling, riding transit, bicycling, vanpooling, teleworking or walking.
+The purpose of our Workplace Ambassador Network (WAN) is to help employees along the US 36 corridor encourage coworkers to choose sustainable transportation options, such as carpooling, riding transit, bicycling, vanpooling, teleworking or walking.

 The role of a Workplace Ambassador is unique for each organization.
-Depending on how your co-workers currently commute and the options available, different options will work better than others.
-We will work with you to understand which transportation options work best for your organization.
+Depending on how your coworkers currently commute and the options available, some strategies will work better than others.
+We work with our ambassadors to understand which transportation options work best for their organizations.

-The Workplace Ambassador Network meets quarterly to share information about successful commute programs at a workplace level and upcoming US 36 projects.
+The Workplace Ambassador Network meets quarterly to share information about successful commute programs and upcoming US 36 projects.